dynamite: An R Package for Dynamic Multivariate Panel Models: Prediction

-For large data sets and complicated models, obtaining individual-level predictions can be memory intensive.
+For large datasets and complicated models, obtaining individual-level predictions can be memory-intensive.
 For example, data with 100 groups, 100 time points, a categorical response with 4 categories, and 1000 posterior draws would result in 40 million elements.
 A simple way to reduce memory usage is to set the argument \code{expand} of \fct{predict} to \code{FALSE} (the default is \code{TRUE}).
-Disabling this argument separates the simulated values from the fixed predictors in the model into two \class{data.table} objects in the output, called \code{simulated} and \code{observed}, which are then returned as a \class{list} object.
+Disabling this argument separates the simulated values from the fixed covariates in the model into two \class{data.table} objects in the output, called \code{simulated} and \code{observed}, which are then returned as a \class{list} object.
 This optimization is always carried out internally, meaning that the value of the \code{expand} argument only affects the returned output.